From an educator, for all the educators around the world

 Extend into competitions & after-school

-When the school is ready, we can help grow the work through after-school STEM programs and preparation for international competitions.
+When the school is ready, overSTEMed extends the work into after-school programs that deepen the core curriculum and into international competition prep.

-Designed to leave schools more capable, confident, and future-ready.
+Designed to leave schools more capable, confident, and self-sufficient.

 Learning that feels real